Pithipatis of Magadha: Relations with neighbours

-The sway of the Pithipatis probably only occasionally extended beyond the area of Bodh Gaya and Magadha.
-The Ramacharitam notes that the pithipatis paid a nominal nod to the Pala Empire but managed their own internal affairs.
-The earlier Pithipati King, Devaraksita were defeated by the Palas.
-It is likely that once the Pala dynasty ended they switched their allegiance to the Sena dynasty although they seem to have regained their power following the invasion of Bakhtiyar Khalji.
-Inscriptional evidence shows they may have helped in repairing the Odantapuri monastery situated 70km from Bodh Gaya.
+The sway of the Pithipatis at its peak seems to have extended from the Gaya and Magadha region up to the western and southern parts of Munger district as an inscription from a Pithipati ruler has been found in the village of Arma in Munger.
+The Ramacharitam notes that the Pithipatis paid a nominal nod to the Pala Empire but managed their own internal affairs.
+It is likely that once the Pala dynasty ended they switched their allegiance to other powers although they seem to have regained their power following the invasion of Bakhtiyar Khalji.
+Inscriptional evidence shows they may have helped in repairing the Odantapuri monastery situated 70 km from Bodh Gaya.
+A thirteenth-century stone inscription also confirms that the Pithipatis donated land to the Telhara monastery.
+The 13th century Tibetan pilgrim, Dharmasvamin, also writes about how the Pithipati kings patronised the monks of Nalanda including the abbot at the time, Rahulashribhadra.

+Sarnath inscription of Kumaradevī

+Kumaradevī, the wife of Gahadavala king, Govindachandra left an inscription in Sarnath indicating her Buddhist faith and that her father was Devaraksita who was a member of the Chikkora dynasty.

+Balogh states that Kumaradevī, the daughter of Pithipati Devaraksita, was married to Govindachandra as part of an alliance between the two kingdoms which was formed to counter the Palas.

 List of rulers

 Rough dates for the period of rule that each of the Pithipati kings reigned for: